-President Moon Jae-in received a related report in person, as he visited Samsung’s semiconductor manufacturing centre in Pyeongtaek, Gyeonggi Province, which is being developed as the world’s largest chip production complex.
+President Moon Jae-in received a related report in person as he visited Samsung’s semiconductor manufacturing center in Pyeongtaek, Gyeonggi Province, which is being developed as the world’s largest chip production complex.

 He pointed out that global competition is getting fiercer in the sector.

-“The semiconductor industry has moved to an era of competition among countries, beyond competition among companies,” he said in a speech at the facilities located 70 kms south of Seoul.
+“The semiconductor industry has moved to an era of competition among countries, beyond competition among companies,” he said in a speech at the facilities located 70 km south of Seoul.

 Moon stressed that South Korea will “overcome the strong wave of global supply chains being reorganized, through the K-semiconductor strategy, with the public and private sectors joining forces.”

-The government will designate semiconductors as a “national innovation strategy technology” and increase tax benefits to as much as six times the current level, he said.
+He said that the government will designate semiconductors as a “national innovation strategy technology” and increase tax benefits to as much as six times the current level.